 Externships of direct patient care will meet the requirement of three months of patient care, however observerships and research fellowships do not qualify.
 Please note that observerships and externships are not available in the Department of Radiology at VCUHS.

-Once your application file is complete – with the exception of the dean’s letter, which is not released until Nov.
-1 – you may be contacted to schedule a personal interview with our resident selection committee.
+Once your application file is complete – you may be contacted to schedule a personal interview with our resident selection committee.
 Residents are selected on the basis of transcripts, USMLE scores, recommendations and the results of personal interviews.